-This guideline is an update of the previous document adopted in 2004 and last revised in 2007.
-This revision included a new systematic literature search of the MEDLINE/PubMed® electronic database using the following parameters: Terms: "dental record", "electronic patient record", "problem-oriented dental record", "medical history taking", "medical record", "record keeping", and "HIPAA".
-Field: All Fields; Limits: within the last 10 years, humans, and English.
+This guideline was originally developed by the Council on Clinical Affairs and adopted in 2004.
+This document is a revision of the previous version, last revised in 2007.
+This revision included a new systematic literature search of the MEDLINE/PubMed® electronic database using the terms: dental record, electronic patient record, problem-oriented dental record, medical history taking, medical record, record keeping, and HIPAA; fields: all; limits: within the last 10 years, humans, and English.
 Four hundred ninety five articles matched these criteria.
 Papers for review were chosen from this list and from the references within selected articles and dental textbooks.
 When data did not appear sufficient or were inconclusive, recommendations were based upon expert and/or consensus opinion by experienced researchers and clinicians.